 History, tourist information, and nearby accommodation

-A short distance to the north east is Tarn Hows, a famous Victorian beauty spot, where trails lead around a small lake set in a bowl of hills.
+A short distance to the north-east of Coniston is Tarn Hows, a famous Victorian beauty spot, where trails lead around a small lake set in a bowl of hills.

-Coniston is proud of the fact that it was the very first recipient of the award 'Village of the Year', in 1999.
+Coniston is proud of the fact that it was the very first recipient of the national award for 'Village of the Year', in 1999.